lextm/blog/_posts/2024/2024-4-8-httpplatformhandler-v2.md

 LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a new version of Microsoft HttpPlatformHandler.
 This post talks about why we build it and how we build it.
 <!--more-->

+## How to Get HttpPlatformHandler v2?

+All changes we make are released under MIT, and you can check out the source code and installers on [our GitHub repository](https://github.com/lextudio/httpplatformhandlerv2/releases).

+> The current release is marked as v2.0 RC, as we are still testing it in various scenarios.
+But the module is already able to handle all the test cases my team have at hand, so we believe it's time that you try it out.

+You are welcome to report any issues you find on [GitHub](https://github.com/lextudio/httpplatformhandlerv2/issues).

 ## Why HttpPlatformHandler v2?

 > The history of HttpPlatformHandler can be found in [this post]({% post_url 2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler %}).